Connectedness of fractals associated with Arnoux-Rauzy substitutions: Introduction

-The study of topological properties of Rauzy fractals has many applications.
-Connectedness of the Rauzy fractal is linked to some properties of the Markov partitions of hyperbolic automorphisms of the torus~\cite{Adl98}.
-Cut-points of the fractal are related to some topological invariants of tiling spaces~\cite{BD09}.
-In Diophantine approximation, explicit computation of the size of the largest ball contained in the fractal provides the best possible simultaneous approximations of some two-dimensional vectors with respect to a specific norm~\cite{HM06}.
 In number theory, finite greedy expansions in non-integer bases ($\beta$-numeration systems) are closely related to the inner points of the fractal, and the connectedness of the fractal is conjectured to guarantee explicit relations between the norm of $\beta$ and the $\beta$-expansion of $1$~\cite{AN05}.
 The properties of rational numbers with purely periodic $\beta$-expansions are closely related to the shape of the boundary of the Rauzy fractal~\cite{ABBS08, AFSS10}.
-In discrete geometry, studying the position of the origin in the fractal allows us to study the structure of discrete planes and to generate them~\cite{IO93, BLPP11}.
+In discrete geometry, studying the position of the origin in the fractal allows us to study the structure of discrete planes and to generate them~\cite{IO93, BLPP13}.